MISRA C/C++ Code Checking

 - ZF TRW

-Although the consortium originally created the standard for the automotive industry, other embedded industries have adopted the standard, including those that use embedded technology that connects devices like loT systems.
+Although the consortium originally created the standard for the automotive industry, other embedded industries have adopted the standard, including those that use embedded technology that connects devices like Internet of things (loT) and medical IoT systems.

 The How and Why of MISRA